Blog | Personal Finance

 Who pays nothing in taxes and why it matters

 The reality is that the IRS tax code is written to encourage and reward certain types of behaviors.
-I’ve written about this before, most notably when I published “Why I Hope Donald Trump Paid $0 in Taxes.”
+Robert has written about this before, most notably when he published “Why I Hope Donald Trump Paid $0 in Taxes.”

 At a high level, the IRS wants people doing activities that spur growth and that provide jobs.
 Thus, they have many tax breaks for entrepreneurs and investors.
 On the other hand, the IRS has little value for people who make a lot of money but don’t create anything for the economy in terms of growth or jobs.